Does Stem Cell Therapy for Peyronie’s Disease Work?

-Peyronie’s Disease is a localized fibrotic disease of the penis that results in a deformed penis, pain and often erectile dysfunction.
-Surveys show Peyronie’s Disease to be present in about 5% of the men.
+Peyronie’s Disease is a localized fibrotic disease of the penis that results in a deformed penis, pain, and often erectile dysfunction.
+Surveys show Peyronie’s Disease to be present in about 5% of men.
 The prevalence increases with age.
 The actual number of affected may be underestimated because some older men never seek treatment.
-This paper is written to help readers gain an understanding of the use of adult stem cells for Peyronie’s Disease.
-We also want help you evaluate if stem cell treatment should be an option for you or your loved one.
-The paper covers the following:
+This page is written to help readers gain an understanding of the use of adult stem cells for Peyronie’s Disease.
+We also want to help you evaluate if stem cell treatment should be an option for you or your loved one.
+The page covers the following: